aotabekov91/willmann/README.md

 # Willmann

 It is a launcher that can run (almost) everything you need.
-It is tested only on machine running Arch linux.
+It is tested only on a machine running Arch linux.

 ## Install